How to Process Miscarriage Grief and Preserve Baby’s Memory – From Mamas Who’ve Been There

 I believe the more we share this burden of trying to process miscarriage grief, the lighter it will be.

-My own miscarriage 2 1/2 years ago (read my story here) has left me desperately clinging to the cherished memories I have of the short time my baby was growing inside me.
+My own miscarriage 7 1/2 years ago (read my story here) left me desperately clinging to the cherished memories I have of the short time my baby was growing inside me.
+And since that time, I have gone through three more pregnancy losses, including a complete molar pregnancy and two chemical pregnancies.

 Sometimes, we just don’t know what to say about the turmoil going on in our broken hearts.
 In designing this journal, it was one of my goals to make it a little easier to express your grief.